The SpaceNet Challenge Round 4

 Compete to Create Next-Gen Geospatial Computer Vision Algorithms

-CosmiQ Works, Radiant Solutions, and NVIDIA are challenging the Topcoder Community to develop automated methods for extracting road networks from high-resolution satellite imagery.
+CosmiQ Works, Digital Globe and Radiant Solutions are challenging the Topcoder Community to develop automated methods for extracting road networks from high-resolution satellite imagery.
 Such automated methods will help create more accurate maps, more rapidly.

 The commercialization of the geospatial industry has led to an explosive amount of data being collected to characterize our changing planet.
 One area for innovation is the application of computer vision and deep learning to extract information from satellite imagery at scale.
-Radiant Solutions, CosmiQ Works, and NVIDIA have partnered to release the SpaceNet data set to the public to enable developers and data scientists.
+CosmiQ Works, Digital Globe and Radiant Solutions have partnered to release the SpaceNet data set to the public to enable developers and data scientists.

 Today, map features such as roads, building footprints, and points of interest are primarily created through manual techniques.
 We believe that advancing automated feature extraction techniques will serve important downstream uses of map data including humanitarian and disaster response, as observed by the need to map road networks during the response to recent flooding in Bangladesh and Hurricane Maria in Puerto Rico.
 Furthermore, we think that solving this challenge is an important stepping stone to unleashing the power of advanced computer vision algorithms applied to a variety of remote sensing data applications in both the public and private sector.